Granville, New South Wales: Crest Theatre

 The Crest building on the corner of Blaxcell and Redfern Streets, was built by Hoyts in 1948 as a movie theatre and was used for screening films up until 1963.
 The structure of the building is of a Quonset hut design, while the facade and interior is of a post-Art Deco and post-Moderne eclectic style, influenced by the "Picture Palace" architecture popularly used for movie theatres.
 It is now used as a function hall.

 The Crest Theatre is now listed in the NSW State Heritage Register as being of "State significance", being one of the few cinemas built in Australia in the 1940s.
 Externally and internally the building remains largely intact, though the signage on the external decorative pier now reads "B-L-O-U-Z-A", rather than the original "H-O-Y-T-S" (later it was "B-I-N-G-O").

 Transport

 Trains

-Granville railway station is a major station on the T1 Northern and Western Lines and T2 Inner West & Leppington Line of the Sydney Trains network, served by services on those lines.
-The station is wheelchair accessible.
-Granville railway station is located on the Main Suburban line.
+Granville railway station has traditionally been a major station on the Main Western railway line, though many services have now been removed due to prioritisation of Mountains trains over the needs of local residents.
+It is served by T1 Northern & Western Lines and T2 Leppington & Inner West Line Sydney Trains services.
 Granville's bus interchange, as well as a car park, are located adjacent to its train station.
-Bike racks and lockers are located nearby.
-Taxi ranks can be found just south of the train station.